tomkob9999/dnf_test_creator/README.md

 Some Highlights
 - The output size is O(n) to the number of variables n in the input, whereas the Cartesian product grows by O(2^n).
 For example, with 11 input variables, the tool generates typically about 15, whereas the Cartesian products grow to 2048.

-- The linearly grown handleful of test cases virtually cover all the cartesion product patterns including below implementation mistakes
+- The linearly grown handleful of test cases cover realistically sufficient patterns including below implementation mistakes
   - change of operators, like a & b & c, actually -> a & b | c, by mistake
   - omission of variables, like a & b & c, actually -> a & b | c, by mistake (mistaken additional variables cannot capture, but Cartesian product cases cannot cover them, so irrelavant)
   - replace with negation, like a & b & c, actually -> a & b * !c, by mistake